janfro17/Bike-Service-App/README.md

 and choose the most convenient one.
 After correctly entering the basic data in the application form, the acceptance of the application is confirmed and the case number is displayed.
 The case number can be used by the customer to check the repair status.
+The landing page and the application are created in the mobile firts approach and are fully adapted to the mobile devices, tablets and desktops.

 ## Screenshots